-- a. willfully infringed Plaintiff's rights in its federally registered trademark pursuant to 15 U.S. Code § 1114 and federally registered copyrights pursuant to 17 U.S.C. §501; and - b. otherwise injured the business of Plaintiff by Defendants' acts and conduct set forth in this Complaint; - c.
+a. willfully infringed Plaintiff's rights in his federally registered copyrights pursuant to 17 U.S.C. §501;

+b. otherwise injured the business of Plaintiff by Defendants' acts and conduct set forth in this Complaint;

+c.
 That Defendants account for and pay to Plaintiff all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of the Mark be increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117; In the alternative, that Plaintiff be awarded statutory damages for willful trademark counterfeiting pursuant to 15 U.S.C. § 1117(c)(2) of \$2,000,000 for each and every use of then Beadnova Mark;

 d.
-That Defendants account for all profits and damages resulting from Defendants' copyright infringement, or statutory damages, at Plaintiff's election, for all infringements involved in the action, with respect to any one work, for which any one defendant is liable individually, or for which defendants are liable jointly and severally with another, in a sum of not less than \$750 or more than \$30,000 as the Court considers just pursuant to 17 U.S.C. §504(c)(1), or to the extent the Court finds that infringement was committed willfully, an award of statutory damages to a sum of not more than \$150,000 per violation, pursuant to 17 U.S.C. §504(c)(2);

-e.
-That Plaintiff be awarded its reasonable attorneys' fees and costs as available under 15 U.S.C. § 1117 and 17 U.S.C. § 505, and other applicable law;
+That Defendants account for all profits and damages resulting from Defendants' copyright infringement, or statutory damages, at Plaintiff's election, for all infringements involved in the action, with respect to any one work, for which any one defendant is liable individually, or for which defendants are liable jointly and severally with another, in a sum of not less than \$750 or more than \$30,000 as the Court considers just pursuant to 17 U.S.C. §504(c)(1), or to the extent the Court finds that infringement was committed willfully, an award of statutory damages to a sum of not more than \$150,000 per violation, pursuant to 17 U.S.C. §504(c)(2); and e.
+That Plaintiff be awarded its reasonable attorneys' fees and costs as available under 15 U.S.C. § 1117 and 17 U.S.C. § 505, and other applicable law.